Illinois Pricing, May 2026

 Bottom line

 Illinois tankless installs are moderately above the US median in Chicago metro and at the US median downstate.
-The Nicor and Peoples Gas rebates combined with the federal 25C credit bring total incentives to $750 to $1,000 on most installs, which competes with NY ($1,300) and CA ($900 to $1,200) as one of the higher-incentive markets.
+Nicor, Peoples Gas, and Ameren have run tankless rebate programs; check current program schedules and dsireusa.org before purchase, since the federal 25C credit ended December 31, 2025, and no longer stacks on top.
 Cold Lake Michigan inlet water demands upsizing one capacity tier, which adds $400 to $500 in unit cost but is essentially mandatory for reliable two-shower morning peaks in winter.

 Related state and brand pages